Table of contents

 Lazy loading (lazy loading)

-• Optimize loading – Consider using lazy loading, which loads images only when they are visible on the user’s screen, which helps speed up the initial loading of the page.
+• Optimize loading—Consider using lazy loading, which loads images only when they are visible on the user’s screen.
+This helps speed up the page’s initial loading time.

 Optimization for mobile devices

-• Responsiveness – Make sure your images are properly displayed on mobile devices.
-You can use techniques such as srcset in image tags to serve different image sizes depending on the screen size of the device.
+• Responsiveness—Make sure your images are properly displayed on mobile devices.
+You can use techniques such as srcset in image tags to serve different image sizes depending on the device’s screen size.

-Remember that image optimization is not only about improving your site’s indexing and search engine position, but also about providing a better user experience through faster page loading and improved content accessibility.
+Remember that image optimization is about improving your site’s indexing and search engine position and providing a better user experience through faster page loading and improved content accessibility.

 Structured data

-Technical elements also include structured data This is formatted information that allows search engines to better understand the content on your site.
+Technical elements also include structured data This is formatted information that allows search engines to understand the content on your site better.
 They are used to generate rich results (rich snippets) in search results, such as star ratings, recipe information or events.
 Here’s how you can add data to your site:

 1. Select the appropriate format:

-• The most commonly used formats are JSON-LD, Microdata and RDFa.
-Google recommends using JSON-LD, which is a data format that is stored in JavaScript and placed in the header of the page.
+• The most commonly used formats are JSON-LD, Microdata, and RDFa.
+Google recommends using JSON-LD, which is a data format stored in JavaScript and placed in the page’s header.

 • The following formats are available.